Student Records & Privacy Act (FERPA)

 - Degrees and awards received by students, including honors, scholarship awards, athletic awards, and Dean’s List recognition.

 In completing the admission application, students are provided the opportunity to request that their directory information be maintained as confidential.
-Students, who wish to change their request, may do so in writing to the Admissions & Records Office.
-(Education Code, section 76200, et seq.; Title 5, section 54600, et seq.)
+Students who wish to change their request may do so in writing to the Admissions & Records Office.
+(Education Code, section 76240; Title 5 section 54626)

 An official transcript of a student’s record may be obtained by completing an online request on the Admissions & Records Office webpage under “COD Transcripts.”
 This process has several options of delivery service and the processing time varies according to the service selected.

 Sealed transcripts sent directly from the College to the destination requested by the student are considered official.
-Students may print an unofficial transcript for their own records via the web.
+Current students may print an unofficial transcript for their own records via the web.